lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 ### Controle de Capacidade e Pré-processamento

-AlexNet controls the model complexity of the fully-connected layer by dropout (:numref:`sec_dropout`), while LeNet only uses weight decay.
-To augment the data even further, the training loop of AlexNet added a great deal of image augmentation, such as flipping, clipping, and color changes.
-This makes the model more robust and the larger sample size effectively reduces overfitting.
-We will discuss data augmentation in greater detail in :numref:`sec_image_augmentation`.

 AlexNet controla a complexidade do modelo da camada totalmente conectada por *dropout* (:numref:`sec_dropout`), enquanto o LeNet usa apenas redução de peso.